List of famous failed startups and businesses in India - Updated 2023

 About HuffPost, India

-In 2014, Huffington Post media group and the Times of India group launched HuffPost India.
-Three years later, in 2017, HuffPost India separated from the times group and relaunched its operation as a separate entity.
+In 2014, the Huffington Post media group and the Times of India group launched HuffPost India.
+Three years later, in 2017, HuffPost India separated from the time’s group and relaunched its operation as a separate entity.

-The India team of HuffPost India constituted of 12 team member.
+The India team of HuffPost India has constituted 12 team members.

 (Source: Best Media Info)

 Reason for failure